kishita1810/gee-gees_ACC_Quanser_Competition/README.md

 Instructions were followed according the repository below: https://github.com/quanser/ACC-Competition-2025/blob/stage2/Software_Guides/physical_qcar2_software_setup_instructions.md

-## First Terminal
+- **First Terminal**

-The commands from the above repository were executed in the native installation of Nvidia Jetson motherboard in one terminal.
+-- The commands from the above repository were executed in the native installation of Nvidia Jetson motherboard in one terminal.

-## Second Terminal
+- **Second Terminal**

-The commands from the same repository are executed in the second terminal to open up the Isaac docker container.
+-- The commands from the same repository are executed in the second terminal to open up the Isaac docker container.
-Execute the script to detect signs by running python3 stop_and_yield.py in the docker container.
+-- Execute the script to detect signs by running python3 stop_and_yield.py in the docker container.

 ## Third Terminal